 Application deadline: February 15

-This program aims to increase diversity in the field of artificial intelligence by offering 9th-grade girls a three-week residential program of activities.
+This high school summer program aims to increase diversity in the field of artificial intelligence by offering 9th-grade girls a three-week residential program of activities.
 For example, lectures, hands-on research projects, field trips, and mentoring activities.
-Competition is fierce for this program so make sure you give yourself ample time to put together a strong application!
+Competition is fierce for this particular summer program so make sure you give yourself ample time to put together a strong application!

 Location: Stanford, CA